Residential income segregation: A behavioral model of the housing market: Introduction

 We begin analyzing the model by finding an approximate analytical solution of the ABM.
 Our strategy is to start from the simplest setting -- e.g. all buyers have the same income -- and to increase the complexity of the model in a modular way.
 We do not attempt at finding a general solution, which would be unfeasible, but we provide insights in specific settings that are valid in the most complex settings too.
 From a methodological point of view, this approach provides two main contributions.
 First, we show that substantial simplifications can still capture some important aspects of an ABM while allowing for mathematical tractability, as in \cite{gualdi2015endogenous}.
 Second, the closed-form solutions provide insights that can be used for calibration.
-For instance, some parameters only occur as a combination (e.g. as a ratio of one parameter to the other), so it is sufficient to analyze the effect of one while holding the other fixed.
+For instance, some parameters only occur as a combination (e.g. as a ratio of one parameter to the other), so it is sufficient to analyze the effect of one parameter while holding the other fixed.
 In applied mathematics and physics, these combinations are known as \textit{effective parameters}.

-We then simulate the ABM and focus on the relation between income distribution of the buyers, residential segregation, prices and policies.
+We then simulate the ABM and focus on the relation between residential segregation, income distribution of the buyers, house prices and policies.
 First, we find that stronger income inequality leads to stronger residential segregation, in accordance with empirical evidence \citep{reardon2011income}.
-Interestingly, this also leads to lower average prices at the city level, as empirically confirmed too. \cite{maattanen2014income} explain this stylized fact by introducing a matching model with an optimal assignment rule between households acting as buyers and households acting as sellers.
+To the best of our knowledge, our model is the first to account for this empirical fact.
+Interestingly, stronger income inequality also leads to lower average prices at the city level, as empirically confirmed too. \cite{maattanen2014income} explain this stylized fact by introducing a matching model with an optimal assignment rule between households acting as buyers and households acting as sellers.
 In our ABM, this finding is simply explained by the price formation mechanism.
-With extreme income inequality, there are only a few extremely rich households who bid high for a few housing units, while the majority of households bid less.
-Because the market price at each location is the average of all transaction prices, the global effect is negative.
+As income inequality increases, fewer richer households bid higher, while the majority of households bid lower.
+Because each buyer only bids for one dwelling and the market price at each location is the average of all transaction prices, the global effect is negative.